mongodb/mongodbatlas-cloudformation-resources/cfn-resources/private-endpoint-regional-mode/docs/README.md

 #### Enabled

-Flag that indicates whether someone enabled the regionalized private endpoint setting for the specified project.
+Flag that indicates whether someone enabled the regionalized private endpoint setting for the specified project